Sir Alexander Maitland, 1st Baronet: Life

 He was Colonel of the 49th Regiment of Foot from 1768 to 1820, a total of 52 years.

 Maitland was made Baronet of Clifton in the County of Midlothian, in the Baronetage of the United Kingdom, on 30 November 1818.

+In 1819, Alexander Charles Maitland-Gibson, a younger son of the 1st Baronet, married Susan Ramsay.
+As all other male Ramsay descendants were deceased by 1866, the Ramsay titles and lands passed to the 3rd Baronet, who then assumed the surname of Ramsay before that of Gibson-Maitland and succeeded to the estates of Ramsay of Barnton.

-He died on 15 February 1820 and is buried at St Andrew's church, Totteridge, in north London.
+Sir Alexander Maitland, 1st Baronet, died on 15 February 1820 and is buried at St Andrew's church, Totteridge, in north London.
 A memorial plaque inside the church remembers him and other members of his family.